-How pornography affects young people
+How pornography affects young people: what parents needs to know

 Pornography is sexually explicit material that aims to arouse people who are looking at it.